CambridgeDigitalHealth/ion-custom-scrollbar/README.md

 ## Configuration

-You can pass a configuration object on `ion-content` using the `scrollbar` parameter.
+You can pass a configuration object on `ion-content` using the `scrollbar` attribute.

 | key        | type    | description                | default value |
 |------------|---------|----------------------------|---------------|